Discussions by Domain: Efficiently Assess Your Finances During A Crisis

 “Anyone can do a great job when the economy’s fantastic, but with this stress on you, you have to perform.”

-Robert Bufano is the Financial Controller here at Domain Computer Services.
+Robert Bufano is the Financial Controller here at Domain Technology Partners.
 He oversees the accounting and finance activities of the company, working with the executive team on day to day operations and implementation on continued growth strategies.

 Make a plan for the immediate future.